Each Thanksgiving Day in New York City since 1924, the Macy’s Thanksgiving Day Parade is the biggest event on the calendar.

 2008: a balloon took out the NBC camera booth taking their pictures off air.
 No word on “who” was the naughty gas-filled perpetrator.

-2011: the Kool Aid man deflated and fell over.
+2011: the Kool Aid kid deflated and fell over.
 A bit like some of the people he purports to assist I’m thinking.

 2012: Buzz Lightyear ripped his helmet and nearly went beyond infinity, ending up in a river while his handler ended up in hospital.

 2019: Ronald McDonald had to be led off the parade with a tear in his leg.
-The rip was noticed in the morning as he was still trapped under his net, but Macy’s staff apparently couldn’t find tape to fix the 3-inch tear so sent him on his way.
+The rip had been noticed in the morning as he was still trapped under his net, but as Macy’s staff apparently couldn’t find tape to fix the 3-inch tear, they sent him on his way.
 However the tear grew and he began to sag and was taken off for “aesthetic reasons”.

 On the same day Nutcracker cracked one of his handlers and knocked her to the ground.
 He was allowed to continue however.